HiDiHlabs/ssam-lite/docs/source/installation.rst

     You can set the environment name to your preferences.

-Now we need to install some dependencies.
-TODO should we provide versions of the packages?
+Now we need to install the required Python version and some additional Python packages.

 .. code-block:: bash

-    conda install flask numpy pandas
+    conda install python=3.9.7 flask=0.8 numpy=1.20.3 pandas=1.3.2

 Finally, start the Flask app (the default port will be 5000).